Super Mario All-Stars

 Unused Graphics

-These slot graphics are based off of the NES version, but the 7 is brand new!
+These slot graphics are based on the NES version, but the 7 is brand new!
 These were discarded for the larger slot icons.

-This tomato is supposed to appear in Wart's boss chamber, as it does in the NES version, but it's replaced by the cabbage-looking thing found in World 2.
+A tomato that should've appeared in Wart's boss chamber, as it does in the NES version.
+Instead, it's replaced by the cabbage-looking thing from World 2.

 Via the Debug Mode, it's possible to see a wall of otherwise-unused colored bricks placed to the right of Wart's chamber.
 These are styled after the bricks used in the NES version, and were replaced with a completely different design in the remake...though evidently not completely replaced.